jrsinclair/mazes-presentation/presentation.md

 ## Rendering

-Note: Now, all we've done so fare is create a list of line objects.
+Note: Now, all we've done so far is create a map of point objects.
 I haven't talked at all about how we render it.
-But the beauty of teh web platform is that we have so many options.
+But the beauty of the web platform is that we have so many options.

 ---